Joint B.A./M.A. Program in Geneva

 Complete a BA and an MA in five years, instead of the usual six years.

-The Graduate Institute offers and interdisciplinary and disciplinary master’s programs.
+The Graduate Institute offers both interdisciplinary and disciplinary master’s programs.
 The interdisciplinary master’s program is the most suitable for Mount Holyoke students.

 The international and development studies master's program focuses on global challenges and their systemic dynamics.
 Through a combination of scientific excellence, transdisciplinarity, and critical thinking, the program prepares future professionals and decision makers open to the world and able to understand and embrace complexity.